Sushant5776/datasight/README.md

 Make sure you have `node.js` and `npm` installed.

-Switch to the root directory of the project and run:
+Switch to the root directory of the project in your terminal and run:

 ```bash
 npm run dev